-Philippe Ramette’s work offers off-kilter and quirky perspectives on the world.
-Returning to the codes of classical sculpture, he has created a set of two Éloges (“Odes”) that can be found throughout Nantes.
+Philippe Ramette’s work offers off-kilter and quirky perspectives onto the world.
+Returning to the codes of classical sculpture, he has created a set of two Éloges (“Odes”) that can be found on Place du Bouffay and Cours Cambronne.
 This series does not pay tribute to the glory of a man, but to that of an attitude.

 Designed as a public walkway lined with buildings and trees, the Cours Cambronne was named after General Cambronne, a figure whose statue, inaugurated in 1848, stands tall in its centre.

 In Cours Cambronne, Éloge de la transgression depicts a schoolgirl climbing onto an empty pedestal.
 That is, unless she’s climbing off…?
 As always with Philippe Ramette, it’s all a question of perspective.

 How to get there?

 Self-service bicycles: Jean V (n°35), Médiathèque (n°34), Racine (n°33), Bourse (n°31), Alger (n°36), Delorme (n°12), Palais De Justice (n°44), Calvaire (n°11), Duguay Trouin (n°29), Félix Éboué (n°37)